Christian Giménez (footballer, born 1981)

-Christian Eduardo Giménez (born 1 February 1981), also known by his nickname Chaco, is a former professional footballer, commentator, and manager.
+Christian Eduardo Giménez Zolotarchuk (born 1 February 1981), also known by his nickname Chaco, is a former professional footballer, commentator, and manager.
 Born in Argentina, he represented the Mexico national team.

 Club career

 Argentina

 From a very early age, Giménez was playing football in a competitive environment.
 In 1989, he was signed by scouts working for Boca Juniors and was immediately enrolled in the team's youth squad.
 Almost a decade later, Giménez debuted in the professional Argentine league with Boca Juniors and quickly enjoyed success, being part of the teams that won the Apertura '98, Clausura '99 and Apertura 2002 championships for the Xeneizes, as well as two international titles, the Copa Libertadores of 2000 and 2001.

 In 2003, Giménez split time at Independiente and Unión and later returned to Independiente for the first half of the 2004 season.
 Then Giménez migrated to Mexico, as he was transferred to Veracruz.